ash-bergs/battleships/README.md

 When changing a function or variable name: Select the word and press F2 (windows) to update all the references to that object at once!

+Want to move a whole line of code up or down?: Highlight the selected code, then hold ALT and ⬆⬇⬅➡